JuliaWeb/Gumbo.jl/README.md

 all sorts of algorithmic gymnastics to twist what you give it into valid HTML.

-If you want an HTML valdator, this is probably not your library.
+If you want an HTML validator, this is probably not your library.
 That said, `parsehtml` does take an optional `Bool` keyword argument, `strict` which, if `true`, causes an `InvalidHTMLError` to be thrown if the call to the gumbo C library produces any errors.